 In response, Revolutionary leaders, mainly the Continental Congress and its commander-in-chief, George Washington, sent troops and supplies to the South, and individual militias formed to fight the British and defend the Revolution.

 Initially, this plan seemed to work for the British.
 Charleston, the capital of South Carolina, fell in 1779, and so did Savannah, the capital of Georgia.

-Yet the British continued to have successes, one of the most significant being the Battle of Camden, which made victory for the rebellious Continentals seem far out of reach in 1780 — five years after the beginning of the war.
+Yet the British continued to have successes, one of the most significant being the Battle of Camden, which made victory for the rebellious Continentals seem far out of reach in 1780 — five years after the beginning of the revolutionary war.